 Are there specific fashion trends for London in May?

 Londoners fully embrace spring in May.
-You will see plenty of bold prints, pastel colors, and vintage pieces.
+You’ll see plenty of bold prints, pastel colors, and vintage pieces.
 The main trend is practical layering, mixing classic staples like trench coats with fun, expressive accessories.

 How should I dress for outdoor activities and sightseeing?